Studying Medicine in the Netherlands in English

 How to apply to Dutch medical schools?

-You can only apply to one of the two medical schools in any one year.
-The deadline for doing so is 15th January.
-Admission for British students is made even harder by the fact that you will have to have studied maths, physics, biology and chemistry until the end of school, ie to A' level.
+The deadline for applying is 15th January.
+Admission for British students is made even harder by the fact that you will have to have studied maths, physics, biology and chemistry until the end of school.
+While maths and physics can be to AS level, you must have biology and chemistry A' level.
 If you haven't done that, you will need to take an exam in the Netherlands to demonstrate competency in these subjects.
 For each subject that you need, you will probably have to allow between 200 and 300 hours of self-study before you are ready to take the exam.
-(University of Groningen insists on Maths A level for all science subjects and this additional exam will not help you if you don't have A level Maths.)

 Assuming you meet the entry requirements you will then have to take part in the university's own selection process.
 Details of these will be communicated to you once your application has been judged to meet the minimum entry requirements.
 This selection process will involve additional tests and assessments.
-These have been conducted online during the pandemic but you cannot assume that this will be true in the future.
+For the second selection tests, you will have to travel to the university.
 Once you have completed the assessment process you will need to wait until 15th April to find out if you have been accepted.
 All candidates are ranked against each other and the highest-ranked students will be made offers. it is possible that that you will get a place slightly later if you are just outside the required rank.

 About Study In Holland